How to Prevent Structural Moisture in Crawl Spaces

 - Maintain stable humidity levels

-Mechanical moisture removal is especially useful in enclosed or poorly ventilated crawl spaces.
+Mechanical moisture removal is especially useful in sealed or encapsulated crawl spaces where outside ventilation would bring in humid air.

 Seal Air Leaks That Allow Moisture Entry

-Air leaks allow humid outdoor air to enter crawl spaces, increasing moisture levels inside the structure.
+Air leaks can allow humid outdoor air to enter crawl spaces, especially around vents, doors, pipes, wiring, duct openings, and foundation gaps.

 Common air leak locations include: